navestelar/proxy/README.md

     - Shows the details of the query results.

 This setup ensures efficient data retrieval and reduces the load on the database by caching frequent queries in the proxy.

+## 🔖 Expanded Summary

+You can figure out the Expanded Summary here: https://medium.com/@acch.escola/implementa%C3%A7%C3%A3o-de-um-servidor-proxy-com-cache-e-gerenciamento-de-falhas-em-m%C3%BAltiplos-bancos-de-be43ff3b3858

 Feel free to explore the project and understand how an OOP Java application can integrate with a proxy and a database for optimized data retrieval.